-Sakuramotobo Temple is about a 25-minute walk from Yoshinoyama Station at the top of the Yoshino Ropeway.
+Sakuramotobo Temple is about a 25-minute walk from Yoshinoyama Station, located at the top of the Yoshino Ropeway.

 Sakuramotobo Temple

-Sakuramotobo Temple (櫻本坊, Sakuramotobō) is a spiritual site in Yoshino with deep roots in Japan’s mountain worship tradition known as Shugendo.
-It was founded over 1,300 years ago by Emperor Tenmu, who was inspired by a dream of a cherry tree blooming in winter—a sign of his future as emperor.
-Today, the temple is still surrounded by cherry trees, including a stunning weeping cherry tree that becomes the highlight during spring.
+Sakuramotobo Temple (櫻本坊, Sakuramotobō) is a spiritually significant site in Yoshino, deeply rooted in Japan’s Shugendo mountain worship tradition.
+Founded over 1,300 years ago by Emperor Tenmu, the temple was inspired by a dream in which he saw a cherry tree blooming in winter, a symbol of his future as emperor.
+Today, the temple remains surrounded by cherry trees, including a breathtaking weeping cherry tree that becomes the centerpiece of the temple grounds during the spring cherry blossom season, drawing visitors from all over.

-The temple honors En no Gyoja, the founder of Shugendo, and displays several statues of him, often shown with his two demon-like attendants.
-Visitors will find English signs explaining the meaning and background of the figures, making the experience easy to follow.
-Twice a year, in April and November, the temple opens a special exhibition showing a seated image of a historical Buddha, offering a unique glimpse into its sacred heritage.
+The temple is dedicated to En no Gyoja, the founder of Shugendo, and showcases several statues of him, often accompanied by his two demon-like attendants.
+English signage is available, providing visitors with clear explanations of the figures' meanings and the history behind them.
+Twice a year, in April and November, Sakuramotobo Temple hosts a special exhibition featuring a seated image of a historical Buddha, offering a rare and insightful glimpse into the temple's sacred heritage.
+This exhibition provides a unique opportunity to explore the temple's rich cultural and spiritual significance.

 Hours and Fees